-We glued along the edges of the box and shelves, then positioned the plywood backing in place.
-Then we pin nailed around the perimeter and along the lines marked for the shelves.
-Keep the nailer dead straight or the pins make poke through the front of your box!
-The inside of the box was clear coated with a few coats of low sheen water based varnish.
+Glue along the edges of the box and shelves, then position the plywood backing in place.
+Pin nail around the perimeter and along the lines marked for the shelves.
+Keep the nailer dead straight or the pins may poke through the front of your box!
+The inside of the box gets a clear coat to protect it; use a few coats of low sheen water based varnish.

-The exterior dimension of our finished face frame was 32″ long by 15″wide to fit over our box (see picture below).
-We built it by butting the edges together and gluing and pinning as we did previously.
-Before we attached the face frame to the box, we primed it.
+The exterior dimension of our finished face frame is 32″ long by 15″wide to fit over our box (see picture below).
+We built it by butting the edges together, then gluing and pinning as we did previously.
+Before attaching the face frame to the box, we primed it.

-Once the backing was on, we attached the face frame (shown below).
+Once the backing is on, attach the face frame (shown below).
 If you have a pocket jig, such as a Kreg, you can position the face frame, clamp it together and drill pocket holes – then fasten together with screws.
 Again, we didn’t have a pocket jig so simply glued and pin nailed through the top of the face frame.
 We puttied and sanded any indentations then touched up with spot primer.

-On the cabinet door itself we filled all previous holes with wood filler (our handle and hinges were going to be placed in different positions).
+On the cabinet door itself we filled all previous holes with wood filler (our handle and hinges are now in different positions).
 We primed the entire door and then painted the perimeter of the front and the back with grey paint (the same colour we used for our walls.
 We also applied the same grey paint to the face frame of the box and some narrow wood trim that I used in the next step.
 Once all the paint was dry we positioned and predrilled holes for the hinges and door knob.

-I could have left the cabinet door plain but I wanted to add a one-of-a-kind touch, so I cut up some old calendars and decoupaged four of the pictures onto the front of the door using a brush to apply the Mod Podge.
+I could have left the cabinet door plain but I wanted to add a one-of-a-kind touch, so I cut up old calendar prints and decoupaged four of them onto the front of the door using a brush to apply Mod Podge.
 I wasn’t too fussed about the cut edges because I covered them up in the last step with trim.

 The calendar I used for this project was one I happened to get free when I purchased my Benjamin Moore paint for the bathroom!
 Ever since then, I’m always on the lookout at thrift stores for new or out-of-date calendars with interesting images that can be used for decoupage, like shown below.

 To further embellish the decoupage, I pressed some leftover venetian plaster I already had on hand through an assortment of nautical and nature-inspired stencils and let it dry thoroughly.
-I used some fine sandpaper to knock back any rough spots on the plaster.
+Use fine sandpaper to knock back any rough spots on the plaster.

-I used a two step craquelure finish over the decoupage, tinting the second part so the original colour of the calendar would show through the cracks, as shown below.
+After the decoupage is dry, I used a two step craquelure to apply a clear crackle finish.
+Tinting the second part of the application gives it depth and reveals the crackle.
+Don’t you love how the original colour of the calendar to show through the cracks?
 Follow the steps on the particular brand you purchase and apply both coats evenly allowing them to dry between coats.

 Unfortunately I didn’t take pictures of each step of the crackle process, but I’m sure I’ll do another project at some point which I’ll be sure to detail for you and I’ll link it back to here!